tobagin/sonar/TASKS.md

    - **Status: ACCEPTABLE** - Build scripts should provide output for build process feedback

 5. **Documentation References:**
-   - Found references to "debugging" in README.md and appdata.xml
+   - Found references to "debugging" in README.md and metainfo.xml
    - These are descriptive text about the application's purpose (webhook debugging)
    - **Status: ACCEPTABLE** - These are not debug statements but feature descriptions